sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

  * Running on http://127.0.0.1:5000/
 ```

-You can access the templated page by going to http://127.0.0.1:5000/<YOUR_NAME> and you should see your name being inserted into your page!
+You can access the templated page by going to http://127.0.0.1:5000/hello/<YOUR_NAME> (example: http://127.0.0.1:5000/hello/Patrick) and you should see your name being inserted into your page!
 In our route
 `/hello/<name>`, we're allowing someone to make a request with an additional
 'name' parameter that can be anything.
 We can then use this `name` and render
 it in our HTML template `hello.html`.
 We use the `{___}` syntax to insert